 - Rule.
 Volume changes lead to pressure changes, which lead to the flow of gasses to equalize pressure.

 - Inspiration.
-Air is flowing into the lungs; chest is expanded laterally, the rib cage is elevated, and the diaphragm is depressed and flattened; lungs are stretched to the larger thoracic volume, causing the intrapulmonary pressure to fall and air to flow into the lungs.
+Air is flowing into the lungs; the chest is expanded laterally, the rib cage is elevated, and the diaphragm is depressed and flattened; lungs are stretched to the larger thoracic volume, causing the intrapulmonary pressure to fall and air to flow into the lungs.

 - Expiration.
 Air is leaving the lungs; the chest is depressed and the lateral dimension is reduced, the rib cage is descended, and the diaphragm is elevated and dome-shaped; lungs recoil to a smaller volume, intrapulmonary pressure rises, and air flows out of the lung.

 - Intrapulmonary volume.
 Intrapulmonary volume is the volume within the lungs.

 - Intrapleural pressure.
 The normal pressure within the pleural space, the intrapleural pressure, is always negative, and this is the major factor preventing the collapse of the lungs.

 - Nonrespiratory air movements.
 Nonrespiratory movements are a result of reflex activity, but some may be produced voluntarily such as coughing, sneezing, crying, laughing, hiccups, and yawning.

 - Tidal volume.
 Normal quiet breathing moves approximately 500 ml of air into and out of the lungs with each breath.

 - Inspiratory reserve volume.
 The amount of air that can be taken in forcibly over the tidal volume is the inspiratory reserve volume, which is normally between 2100 ml to 3200 ml.

 - Expiratory reserve volume.
 The amount of air that can be forcibly exhaled after a tidal expiration, the expiratory reserve volume, is approximately 1200 ml.